How to Celebrate Juneteenth at Work

 When is Juneteenth celebrated?

 Juneteenth is celebrated annually on June 19th in the United States.
-It's a day that marks the end of slavery and is a time for reflection, celebration, and community.
+It marks the end of slavery and is a time for reflection, celebration, and empowerment of communities.
 Today, Juneteenth is recognized as a federal holiday in the United States, a testament to its importance as a symbol of freedom and progress.
-Many businesses including Nike, Twitter, and Lyft honor Juneteenth by recognizing it as a paid holiday.
+In fact, many businesses, including Nike, Twitter, and Lyft, honor Juneteenth by recognizing it as a paid holiday.

 Why is Juneteenth celebrated?

 Juneteenth represents a significant day of hope and progress for the ongoing fight for civil rights and the cultural contributions of African Americans.
-By acknowledging and commemorating Juneteenth in the workplace, organizations can make Black employees feel supported and empowered and bring the focus on creating an equitable society for all Americans.
+By acknowledging and commemorating Juneteenth in the workplace, organizations can make Black employees feel supported and empowered, and bring the focus to creating an equitable society for all Americans.

-Celebrating Juneteenth at work can be a meaningful way to honor the contributions and culture of African Americans and to show support for diversity, equity, and inclusion.
+Celebrating Juneteenth at work can be a meaningful way to honor the contributions and culture of African Americans and to build a work culture with equitable opportunities, inspired teams, and a strong will to drive meaningful impact.

-Here are 4 ways to recognize and support Juneteenth at work:
+Here are four ways to recognize and support Juneteenth at work:

 1. Invest in active Allyship for Black Communities